 For some, the highly bitter profile of the West Coast IPA wasn’t enough.
 They clamored for more hops and so the hoppy arms race was on.
 Brewers responded in kind with the addition of more hops, the development of bolder flavor and stronger aromas.

-The hop plant was pushed to its limit and the result were some of the strongest, headiest, and driest IPAs on the market.
+Brewers pushed the hop plant to its limit and created some of the strongest, headiest, driest IPAs on the market.
 This takes a Double IPA to the next level and is probably the least commercialized IPA style, mostly because of the higher alcohol content, sometimes pushing 12% or even 13%.
 Clearly, these beers are not for the faint-hearted.

-On the flip side of the coin, it was recognized that not everyone wants to drink themselves stupid after only a pint or two.
+On the flip side of the coin, not everyone wants to drink themselves stupid after only a pint or two.
 Some folks enjoyed the hoppy flavor but found West Coasts to be aggressive and Imperials as overkill.
 Some people wanted to enjoy a summer barbeque without destroying their palate and their mind.
 So born was the Session IPA.

-Never usually topping more than 5% ABV brewers tend to dry hop them to death so as to obtain the greatest aroma with the lowest amount of bitterness.
-They are cracker dry and dry-hopped to buggery to get the maximum amount of aroma for the minimum amount of bitterness so they are as drinkable but full-flavored as possible.
+Never usually topping more than 5% ABV, brewers tend to dry hop them to death so as to obtain the greatest aroma with the lowest amount of bitterness.
+This leaves a cracker-dry brew that’s as drinkable and full-flavored as possible.

-Inspired by American India Pale Ales and Double IPAs, more and more Belgian brewers are brewing hoppy pale colored ales for the US market.
-The driving flavor in a Belgian IPA comes Belgian yeast, which provides sweet, bready, warm notes to the beer.
+Inspired by American IPAs and Double IPAs, more Belgian brewers are making hoppy pale-colored ales for the US market.
+The driving flavor in a Belgian IPA comes from Belgian yeast, which provides sweet, bready, warm notes to the beer.
 These usually end up tasting like a British IPA mixed with a Belgian tripel.

 Additionally, this beer has a more complex flavor profile and may be higher in alcohol than a typical IPA.
-Like the Double IPA, ABV on Belgian India Pale Ales is between 7-10%, so it should not be slammed or chugged.
+Like the Double, Belgian IPAs clock in between 7% and 10%, so think twice before chugging one of these.

 Also known as India Black Ale (IBA), it’s a beer with the dryness, hop-forward balance, and flavor characteristics of an American IPA, only darker in color – but without strongly roasted or burnt flavors.
 The flavor of darker malts is gentle and supportive, not a major flavor component.

-India Pale Ales have become so popular, widespread, and they come in a range of styles.
-The IPAs we encounter today are characterized by an abundance of hops.
+India Pale Ales have become popular, widespread, and they come in a range of styles.
+An abundance of hops characterizes the IPAs we encounter today.
 Hops affect flavor, aroma, and bitterness.

 On that note, brewers can experiment endlessly to impart other hop flavors and aromas to the beer.
 The modern approach to hoppy beer isn’t just a declaration of bitterness, but a beer that explores the world of fruity flavors.

-There are few main styles of IPA produced today.
-They are American-style (West & East Coast), English-style, and Double or Imperial.
+IPA styles include American-style (West & East Coast), English-style, and Double or Imperial.
 There are also plenty of sub-styles, including Black, Belgian, and Session IPAs.
 Each style and sub-style has its own characteristics.
 In addition, many craft breweries have created their own unique twists on the classics.
 This proliferation means there is plenty of variety in what falls under the IPA label today.